cobwebos/docs/articles/remote-rendering/overview/features/override-hierarchical-state.md

 ApiHandle<HierarchicalStateOverrideComponent> component = ...;

 // set one state directly
-component->HiddenState(HierarchicalEnableState::ForceOn);
+component->SetHiddenState(HierarchicalEnableState::ForceOn);

-// set a state with the SetState function component->SetState(HierarchicalStates::SeeThrough, HierarchicalEnableState::InheritFromParent);
+// or: set a state with the SetState function component->SetState(HierarchicalStates::SeeThrough, HierarchicalEnableState::InheritFromParent);

 // set multiple states at once with the SetState function